Zhangmochen-zmc/methylation_deconvolution_benchmark/script/deconvolution/UXM/readme.md

 ## Workflow

-The execution is divided into three main steps.
+The execution is divided into 4 main steps.
 Please follow them in order.
+This pipeline requires the use of both `wgbstools` and `uxm`.

 ### Step 1: Genome Segmentation